-It is common, when making the purchase of a topography equipment, it is necessary to make a comparison of GPS, total stations, software, etc. Geo-matching.com is designed just for that.
+It is common, when buying a surveying equipment, it is required to make a comparison of GPS, total stations, software, etc. Geo-matching.com is designed for just that.

-The system is very well developed, with a list for now of 19 categories, more than 170 suppliers and more than 500 products.
-The categories include:
+The system is very well developed, with a list so far of 19 categories, more than 170 suppliers and more than 500 products.
+Categories include:

 - Satellite imagery

 - Marine and aerial autonomous navigation vehicles